 700 Kitchen Cooking School– Gather your friends for a cooking class at the city’s most luxurious hotel.
 Classes cater to types of cuisine, so learn to cook the Lowcountry cuisine you enjoy at local restaurants.

 Wormsloe State Historic Site– Fall in love with the dramatic Avenue of the Oaks at this state historic site outside of the historic district.
+Wander the nature trails if you have time.
+Visit on the Wormsloe-Isle of Hope Tour.

 There’s no shortage of unique places to stay in the Savannah, no matter your budget.
 You don’t have to sacrifice style and amenities at these girlfriend getaway-friendly accommodations.